 A. There is little research about this link.
 Nevertheless, the National Institute of Neurological Disorders and Stroke advises that diphenhydramine (the antihistamine in Benadryl and “PM” pain relievers) may aggravate RLS symptoms.
 This is especially alarming because so many people take this over-the-counter medicine at bedtime to help them sleep.
 It may disrupt sleep instead for those who are susceptible to RLS.

 Many other medications can also trigger these uncomfortable sensations.
 Antidepressants, antipsychotics and anticonvulsants can intensify this condition.
 Readers report that stopping some medicines, like aripiprazole (Abilify) or tramadol can also initiate symptoms.

 Soap for Restless Legs Syndrome:

-For those whose RLS does not appeared to be set off by a medication they can avoid, we suggest soap under the bottom sheet.
+For those whose RLS does not appear to be set off by a medication they can avoid, we suggest soap under the bottom sheet.
 It sounds crazy, but some people who have tried this remedy to ward off nocturnal leg cramps have found that it also eases restless legs syndrome.